Official USF Policies

 UCM administers, monitors and enforces several USF policies.
 Below you will find a listing of those policies and a brief description of each.
 Please feel free to contact us should you have any questions.

-This policy outlines standards required for creating and distributing all official digital communications regarding brand identity, messaging, promotion, advertising, public relations, and other marketing related content on behalf of the USF System.
+This policy outlines standards required for creating and distributing all official digital communications regarding brand identity, messaging, promotion, advertising, public relations, and other marketing related content on behalf of USF.
 This includes, but is not limited to: websites, domain names, social media sites, and native mobile applications.

 University Use of Names and Symbols